Our apprenticeship program is full for the 2014 season. Check back with us next year.

 Serenbe is home to three restaurants, The Hil, The Farmhouse, and The Blue Eyed Daisy Bakeshop.
 Each of these restaurants features our seasonal produce in their menus.
 The chefs and the farmers have close connections and discuss crop plans and harvests.
 We also currently sell to the following restaurants/outfits in Atlanta: Restaurant Eugene, Holeman and Finch, Turnip Truck, Bacchanalia, Abbatoir, Floataway Cafe, the Vegetable Husband, and more.

-Two full season apprentices:
+Three full season apprentices:

 Living accommodations and compensation: